Council

 Robert J. Hugin

 Bob Hugin is a leading biopharmaceutical executive and the former Chairman and CEO of Celgene Corporation.
-He is currently a Director of the Parker Institute for Cancer Immunotherapy and Chair of The Darden School Foundation at the University of Virginia, and an Emeritus Charter Trustee of Princeton University.
+He is currently a Director of the Parker Institute for Cancer Immunotherapy and Chair of The Darden School Foundation at the University of Virginia, and a Charter Trustee of Princeton University.
 Bob also serves as a Director of Chubb Ltd., and Biohaven Pharmaceutical Holding Company Ltd., and on the Boards of the nonprofit Garden State Initiative and Family Promise.
 Prior to joining Celgene, Bob was a Managing Director with J.P.
 Morgan & Co.
 Inc. The first in his family to attend college, Bob received an AB degree from Princeton University in 1976 and an MBA from the University of Virginia in 1985.
 He served as a Marine Corps infantry officer during the intervening period.
 Bob and his family reside in New Jersey.

 Rowland Illing, DM, MRCS, FRCR